-The university requires that all students have a verified attendance at least once during the first two weeks of the semester for each course.
+The University requires that all students have their course attendance verified at least once during the first two weeks of the semester.
 If your attendance is not verified, then you will be dropped from the course and any financial aid will be adjusted accordingly.
-Please see http://olemiss.edu/gotoclass for more information.
+Please be sure to sign the attendance sheets that will be passed around during the first two weeks of the semester.